MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-network-mac-perf-score.md

 ms.collection:
 - Ent_O365
 - Strat_O365_Enterprise
-description: "Office 365 network assessment."
+description: "Office 365 network assessment (preview)"
 ---

-# Office 365 network assessment
+# Office 365 network assessment (preview)

 The Office 365 network assessment indicates the relative user experience impact from customer network connectivity.
 The impact of any Microsoft owned network connectivity is excluded from this to enable customers to optimize network designs for which they are responsible.